ujjwall-R/GScript-The-Github-Automation-Tool/README.md

 # GScript-The-Github-Automation-Tool

 GScript-The-Github-Automation-Tool is a Shell script created to help git/github users in creating and pushing files in a new github repository.
 One can easily overcome the pain due to the recent github update regarding access token using GScript.
-Do not repeat your commands (DRY), just run the script.
+Do not repeat your commands (DRY), simply run the script.

 ## Installation